asantaga/wiserHomeAssistantPlatform/docs/services.md

     to_entity_id: climate.wiser_lounge
 ```

+---

+## Set Opentherm Parameter

+**Service Name**: wiser.set_opentherm_parameter

+**Endpoint**: Optional if the parameter is nested the parent should be set as the endpoint.
+Ie. preDefinedRemoteBoilerParameters

+**Parameter**: The parameter name you wish to change

+**Value**: The new value to set the parameter to

+**Hub**: Optional if you have multiple hubs in your setup.
+Select the hub to send the command to

+### NOTES

+1. Not all parameters can be changed and you will get an error if this is the case.
+2. It is not known how these parameters effect the working of the hub.
+Use at your own risk.

 # HA Built In Services

 Many of the built in services for entity types are supported by this integration.
 Below is a list of them.